peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 <b>Return Value:</b>

-A userpart prepared under the UsernameCaseMapped profile in RFC 8265 (among other things, the string will be converted to lowercase).
-Returns null if  <i>str</i>
- is invalid under that profile (including if  <i>str</i>
+A username where each of its parts is prepared under the UsernameCaseMapped profile in RFC 8265 (among other things, the string will be converted to lowercase).
+Returns null if any of those parts is invalid under that profile (including if  <i>str</i>
  is null or empty).
+Note that there will be as many spaces of separation between parts of the return value as between parts of the input; this method will not collapse multiple spaces (U+0020) into a single space.
+If such space collapsing on a string (or rejection of strings with multiple consecutive spaces) is desired, it should be done before that string is passed to this method.
 For comparison purposes, return values of this method should be compared code point by code point (see RFC 8265, sec.
 3.3.4).

 <a id="UserpartEnforce_string_bool"></a>
 ### UserpartEnforce